AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine.md

 # Extend the Engine

-You can write plug-ins that add new features to the runtime Stingray game engine, expose new objects and functions in the Lua gameplay API, integrate with external middleware SDKs or other libraries, etc. You could even write your gameplay code entirely in C rather than using Flow and Lua, if you are comfortable doing so.
+You can write plug-ins that add new features to the runtime interactive engine, expose new objects and functions in the Lua gameplay API, integrate with external middleware SDKs or other libraries, etc. You could even write your gameplay code entirely in C rather than using Flow and Lua, if you are comfortable doing so.

 This section provides some tips on getting started extending the engine with your own plug-ins.